IBMStreams/sample.edge-app-control/README.md

 5. If IEAM will be used to managed edge application lifecycles
     - [Install IBM Edge Application Manager 4.1](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.1/hub/hub.html)

-        - Gather the following information
+        - Gather the following information for use in this sample
             - API key for IEAM access
                 - _eam-api-key_
     - Reference Openshift administrator information

-        - Gather Openshift cluster url & credentials
+        - Gather Openshift cluster url & credentials for use in this sample
             - _openshift-cluster-url:port_
             - _default-route-to-openshift-image-registry_
             - _openshift-token-for-cpd-admin-sa_